Pubs & Clubs

 How do I edit my scores?

-Once beer scores have been submitted online, CAMRA branches can download them and use them to help in the CAMRA Good Beer Guide selection process.
+Once beer ratings have been submitted online, CAMRA branches analyse them to help in their Good Beer Guide selection process.

-For more information, please visit the Pub Data and GBG resources page.
+For more information, please visit the Pub Data and GBG resources page (CAMRA login required).

-Where do CAMRA branches go for more information?
+Where do CAMRA volunteers go for more information and resources?

 Home